ZhengLiangliang1996/zhengliangliang1996.github.io/_posts/2023/11/2023-13-11-small-guide-to-supplements-what you need to know.md

 ### Resveratrol <a name="Resveratrol"></a>

 Resveratrol (RV) is a potent polyphenolic compound found in a variety of fruits and vegetables, including grapes, skin of peanuts, mulberries, blueberries, bilberries, soybeans, pomegranates, cranberries, soy, dark chocolate, pistachios.
 It possesses a distinct chemical structure, primarily composed of two aromatic rings connected by a methylene bridge.
 Biologically when you take resveratorl, it is rapidly metabolized by phase II enzymes in the intestine and liver.
-The RV’s **low solubility**(< 0.05mg/ml) in water is caused by its enzymatic structure, which might affect its consumption [[1]](#1).
+The RV’s **low solubility**(< 0.05mg/ml) in water is caused by its enzymatic structure, which might affect its consumption.[[1]](#1)

 <p align="center">
   <img src="{{ site.baseurl }}/images/2023/11/2880px-Cis_and_trans_resveratrol_notext copy.svg.png" alt="Cis_and_trans_resveratrol" width="350" height="100"/>